azhx/blagoblag/content/drafts/mysterious-case-of-deny-dynamic-code-generation.rst

 common to achieve remote code execution by hijacking control flow to call ``system`` or a similar function which gives the attacker a fresh process of their choosing.
-However, inside a browser sandbox an attacker can't create new processes, instead they need to run their payload inside the process's address space.
+However, inside a browser sandbox an attacker can't create new processes; instead they need to run their payload inside the process's address space.
 One technique for doing this is to hijack control flow to create a new page of executable memory, place shellcode inside that memory, and then hijack control flow to jump to the shellcode.
-ACG mitigates this technique, by preventing the attacker from creating a page of executable memory with their shellcode, instead they are forced to use other techniques such as ROP to encode their payload.
+ACG mitigates this technique, by preventing the attacker from creating a page of executable memory with their shellcode; instead they are forced to use other techniques such as ROP to encode their payload.

 One of my recent projects for Firefox was investigating whether enabling ACG